tgarratt/graphics-by-tom-django-milestone/README.md

     - Provides documentation templates for html and css.
 - MySOL + Postgres
     - These were used for databases for my develpment and deployment code.
+- Stripe
+    - Stripe gave me the ability to charge users for an item.

 ## Testing